 This document will guide you through the basics of using NERSC's supercomputers, storage systems, and services.

-Cori is a Cray XC40 supercomputer with approximately 12000 compute nodes.
+Perlmutter is a HPE Cray EX supercomputer with over 1500 GPU-accelerated compute nodes.

 Community File System (CFS)¶

-The Community File System (CFS) is a global file system available on all NERSC computational systems.
+The Community File System (CFS) is a global file system available on all NERSC computational and data transfer systems.
 It allows sharing of data between users, systems, and the "outside world".

 The High Performance Storage System (HPSS) is a modern, flexible, performance-oriented mass storage system.
 It has been used at NERSC for archival storage since 1998.
 HPSS is intended for long term storage of data that is not frequently accessed.